mperignon/2016-02-04-Flagstaff/lessons/sqlite/07-join.md

 One easy way to do this is
 to create an arbitrary, unique ID for each record as we add it to the database.
-This is actually very common:
+This is very common:
-those IDs have names like "student numbers" and "patient numbers", and they almost always turn out to have originally been a unique record identifier in some database system or other.
+those IDs have names like "student numbers" and "patient numbers", and they almost always correspond to a unique record identifier in some database system or other.
 As the query below demonstrates,
 SQLite [automatically numbers records][rowid] as they're added to tables,